dkfans/keeperfx/docs/multiplayer_readme.txt

 Multiplayer over ENET/UDP
 ------------------------------

+KeeperFX includes an online matchmaking server.
+Hosted games are listed there automatically, allowing others to browse and join without exchanging IP addresses.

 To host a ENET/UDP game:
 Make sure the port 5556 is open for traffic and is forwarded to port 5556 on your computer.
 When you have started the game, click Multiplayer -> ENET/UDP -> Create Game.
+Your game will appear in the matchmaking list for others to join.

 To join a ENET/UDP game:
+Click Multiplayer -> ENET/UDP to browse available games from the matchmaking server, then select one and click Join Game.

-Specify a command line option -sessions [ip_address]:5556 when starting game.
+Alternatively, join directly by specifying a command line option -sessions [ip_address]:5556 when starting game.
 For instance, if the host's IP address is 55.83.54.187, the appropriate command line option is -sessions 55.83.54.187:5556
 The launcher can be used to set this.

 Several sessions can be added to command line by prepending a semicolon before